Queen Elizabeth 2: Final voyage

 On her final arrival into Southampton, QE2 (on 11 November 2008, with 1,700 passengers and 1,000 crew on board) ran aground in the Solent near the Southampton Water entrance at 5.26 am, on a triangular sandbank roughly equidistant between the mouth of Southampton Water and East Cowes named Bramble Bank.
 BBC reported "Cunard has confirmed it touched the bottom at the Brambles Turn sandbank (sandback) near Calshot, Southampton Water, with three tugs attached to her stern (0530 GMT).
 A fourth tug secured a line to the ship's bow."
 Solent Coastguard stated: "Five tugs were sent out to assist her getting off the sandbank, and she was pulled off just before 6.10 am.
 She had been refloated and was under way under her own power and heading back to her berth in Southampton.
 She had only partially gone aground, and the tugs pulled her off."

 Once safely back at her berth, preparations continued for her farewell celebrations.
 These were led by Prince Philip, Duke of Edinburgh who toured the ship at great length.
 He visited areas of interest including the Engine Control Room.
 He also met with current and former crew members.
 During this time, divers were sent down to inspect the hull for any possible damage caused by the vessel's earlier mishap – none was found.Queen Elizabeth 2 left Southampton Docks for the final time at 1915 GMT on 11 November 2008, to begin her farewell voyage by the name of "QE2's Final Voyage".
 After purchasing her for US$100 million her ownership passed to Nakheel Properties, a company of Dubai World, on 26 November.
-The decommissioning of the ship was particularly poignant for Queen Elizabeth 2's only permanent resident, Beatrice Muller, aged 89, who lived on board in retirement for fourteen years, at a cost of some £3,500 (~€4,300, ~$5,400) per month.
+The decommissioning of the ship was particularly poignant for Queen Elizabeth 2's only permanent resident, Beatrice Muller, aged 89, who lived on board in retirement for nine years, at a cost of some £3,500 (~€4,300, ~$5,400) per month.

-At the time of her retirement, QE2 had sailed 5.6 million miles, carried 2.5 million passengers and completed 806 transatlantic crossings.
+At the time of her retirement, QE2 had sailed 5.8 million nautical miles, carried close to 3 million passengers and completed 806 transatlantic crossings, plus 26 world cruises.